mattghali/interviewtest/q8/README.md

  * Check connectivity to google.com with `ping` for any loss or latency
  * `ping` the website in question as well, it should likely show less latency than google
  * If there are any blocking resources from the pageload timeline, try pinging them as well
- * For any `ping` results showing loss/latency, try a `traceroute` to narrow down where the loss si occuring.
+ * For any `ping` results showing loss/latency, try a `traceroute` to narrow down where the loss is occuring.
 Is it closer to the client or server?
  * Is the site public, or restricted to an internal company network?
 If restricted, is the client system on the correct network, and/or connected via VPN?
 Checking `ifconfig` and `netstat -rn` output will show what IP network it's on, and whether it's routing through a VPN tunnel.

 #### Network layer
 At this point I'd check to see if other users are reporting issues.
-Problems at this end of the connection will most likely be affecting a wider set of users, then check network connecivity for the server, or cluster of servers, and any network gear in front of them.
+Problems at this end of the connection will most likely be affecting a wider set of users.
+I'd then check network connecivity for the server, or cluster of servers, and any network gear in front of them.

  * Is there a firewall at the customer or server side of the network?
 If the client is on a wireless network, is there wireless network management?
-Either could possibly have 'quarantined' the client - check admin interfaces and logs if there is layer 3 connection failures.
+Either could possibly have 'quarantined' the client - check admin interfaces and logs if there are layer 3 connection failures.
  * Is there a load balancer in front of the cluster?
 Look at load balancing logs and admin interface to see if it is operating correctly.
 Is it showing a large number of backend timeouts or reporting 4xx or 5xx http errors?
  * Am I able to connect via http/https to the load balancer's VIP from the internet, or internal company network?
  * From the load balancer, am I able to ping its next routing hop?
  * From the load balancer, am I able to ping all of the backends?
- * If there are connectivity issues, look at the switches between the load balancer and its nexthop router(s).
+ * If there are connectivity issues, look at the switches between the load balancer and its next-hop router(s).
 Are there ports down, bouncing, or reporting media errors?
 Are the ports showing sustained traffic levels close to their physical media max?
  * Look at the clusters' next-hop layer 3 router(s) logs.
 Has there been a hardware failure?
 Is there a pair of HSRP/VRRP routers failing back and forth, producing intermittent outages?
-Do the interfaces that connect the load balancer or server aggregation switch show media errors or link failures? (ios: `show int summary`, `sh int status err-disabled`, `show vrrp brief`)
+Do the interfaces that connect the load balancer or server aggregation switch show media errors or link failures? (ios: `show int summary`, `sh int status err-disabled`, `show vrrp brief`, etc)
  * Do the routers have the correct routing configured?
-Has there been a link failure that has caused a route withdrawal? (ios: `sh ip route`, `sh ip bgp sum`, `sh ip ospf nei`, etc)
+Has there been a link failure that has caused a route withdrawal? (ios: `sh ip route`, `sh ip bgp summary`, `sh ip ospf neighbor`, etc)

 #### Server-side network layer
-Verify layer 2 and layer 3 connecivity and configuration.
-Similar to the network layer checks I'd run on the client side.
+Verify layer 2 and layer 3 connecivity and configuration, similar to the network layer checks I'd run on the client side.
 Frequently in clustered architectures one member becomes misconfigured through operator error or config management errors; so quickly diff output of `netstat -rn` and `ifconfig -a` across cluster members and compare with the expected correct values.
 Ensure that autoconfigured parameters via dhcp/v6 router discovery are correct and haven't been hard-coded.

  * Can the servers ping their layer 3 next-hop router?
  * Does a `netstat -i` show any media errors or retransmits?